davefranz/war-game/README.md

  - Click "New Game" button
  - Click "Battle" button to show the next card
  - The game is complete when one player has all the cards
- - Note: Face cards are represnted by numbers (ex.
+ - Note: Face cards are represented by numbers (ex.
 11 = Jack)